linode/docs/docs/websites/lighttpd/lighttpd-web-server-on-ubuntu-16-04.md

 {: .note}
 >
 >The steps required in this guide require root privileges.
 Be sure to run the steps below as **root** or with the `sudo` prefix.
-For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
+For more information on privileges see our [Users and Groups guide](/docs/tools-reference/linux-users-and-groups).

 ## Install Lighttpd

-First, install the server from the Ubuntu package repository:
+Install the server from the Ubuntu package repository:

     apt-get install lighttpd

-Once the server is installed, check to make sure that it's running and is enabled.
-Visit `http://198.51.100.10:80` in your browser, replacing `198.51.100.10` with your own IP address.
+Once the server is installed, make sure that it's running and is enabled.
+Replacing `198.51.100.10` with your own IP address, visit `http://198.51.100.10:80` in your browser.
 If you set up lighttpd to run on an alternate port for testing, be sure to replace `80` with this port.
 You'll see a placeholder page for lighttpd that contains some important information:

 -   The configuration files are located in `/etc/lighttpd`.
 -   By default, the "DocumentRoot" (where all HTML files are stored) is located in the `/var/www` directory.
 You'll be able to configure this later.